01-edu/public/subjects/devops/orchestrator/README.md

 ![Architecture](pictures/Architecture.png)

-You have to deploy these microservices' architecture in a K3s cluster consisting of the following components:
+You have to deploy this microservices' architecture in a K3s cluster consisting of the following components:

 - `inventory-database container` is a PostgreSQL database server that contains